BlueBrain/placement-algorithm/doc/source/index.rst

 For each location we assign the morphology a score that reflects to what degree the applicable placement rules are fulfilled, if the morphology was placed at that location.
 This score is a real number from :math:`[0.0, 1.0]`, with :math:`0.0` indicating that a placement is impossible and :math:`1.0` indicating that all restrictions are fully met.

-The set of rules applicable for each type is defined in :ref:`placement rules <ref-files-rules>` file.
+The set of rules applicable for each type is defined in :ref:`placement rules <ref-data-rules>` file.

-Each morphology is :ref:`annotated <ref-files-annotations>` accordingly to pre-calculate Y-intervals for each region of interest (apical tuft, for instance).
+Each morphology is :ref:`annotated <ref-data-annotations>` accordingly to pre-calculate Y-intervals for each region of interest (apical tuft, for instance).

 Scores are first calculated for each separate rule and then combined to a total score.
 If annotation corresponding to the rule is missing in morphology annotations, this rule is ignored when calculating the scores.